Montague Township, Michigan

 Montague Township is a civil township of Muskegon County in the U.S. state of Michigan.
 The population was 1,555 at the 2020 census.
 It is adjacent to the city of Montague.

 Geography

-The township is in northwestern Muskegon County, bordered to the north by Oceana County.
-The city of Montague borders the southwest portion of the township, and a portion of the city of Whitehall borders the township to the south, across the White River.
+The township is located in northwestern Muskegon County and is bordered to the north by Oceana County.
+The city of Montague borders the southwestern portion of the township, while a portion of the city of Whitehall borders the township to the south, across the White River.
 U.S. Route 31, a four-lane freeway, crosses the township, leading south to Muskegon, the county seat, and north to the Ludington area.

-According to the U.S. Census Bureau, Montague Township has a total area of 20.0 sqmi, of which 19.1 sqmi are land and 0.9 sqmi, or 4.49%, are water.
-Most of the township drains south toward the White River and White Lake, an arm of Lake Michigan, while the northern part is drained by Flower Creek, which flows west directly to Lake Michigan.
+According to the U.S. Census Bureau, Montague Township has a total area of 20.0 sqmi, of which 19.1 sqmi is land and 0.9 sqmi, or 4.49%, is water.
+Most of the township drains south toward the White River and White Lake, an arm of Lake Michigan, while the northern part is drained by Flower Creek, which flows west directly into Lake Michigan.

-Clear Springs Nature Preserve is located in the township.
+Clear Springs Nature Preserve is located within the township.